rayocom/rayocom-website/docs/angany-portal/faq.md

 # FAQ / Help Center

-Find answers to common questions and learn how to get help with the Angany Portal.
+Find answers to common questions and learn how to get help with the Rayocom Portal.

 ## Frequently Asked Questions